What is it?

 • UWV

-You must change your personal data yourself at agencies and companies that do not have access to the BRP.
+For government agencies and companies that do not have access to the BRP, you will need to update your personal information yourself.
 Examples include:

 • bank